Lotame/docs/lightning-tag/detailed-reference.md

 Audiences are written out as a string of comma-delimited targeting codes or audience IDs, based on your established tag settings.
 Example: `"aud1,aud2"` or `"123,789"`

+?> The `audienceLocalStorage` parameter must be set in the Lotame Lightning Tag `config` object.
+If it is not, the response will be an empty string and an error message to `console` log.

 ### collect()

 The `collect()` method is available to pass data to your Lotame DMP after the page load is complete, and the initial calls to Lotame DMP are finished.
 An example use-case is tracking events such as user interaction with a video player on your site.